Pegietix/Django-website-portfolio/README.md

 ## __General Info__
 Simple portfolio website.
 <br>
-I created it in order to utilize freshly learned Django framework skills, accompanied with some HTML, CSS and Bootstrap.
+I created it in order to utilize freshly learned Django framework skills, accompanied by some HTML, CSS and Bootstrap.
 Website is fully responsive on smaller devices.

 ### __Technologies__